375-ai/program-library/programs/rewards-distributor/README.md

    - **Preconditions**
       - The `is_paused` flag is `true`
       - The caller must be a manager
    - Emits event
+- **Withdraw unclaimed**
+   - Operations
+      - Transfers all remaining unclaimed tokens from the epoch ATA to the manager's wallet
+      - Closes the epoch token account to reclaim rent
+   - ***Note***: This operation allows recovery of tokens that remain unclaimed after the withdrawal period expires.
+The epoch account itself remains for historical validation.
+   - **Preconditions**
+      - The `is_approved` flag for the epoch must be `true`
+      - The withdrawal period must have elapsed since epoch approval
+      - The caller must be a manager
+      - The `is_paused` flag must be `false`
+      - There must be tokens remaining in the epoch
+   - Emits event

 ## Rewards Distributor Program Diagram